 Leasehold condos are more affordable than freehold properties, allowing you to buy a bigger place or save money to put toward your other financial goals.
 They’re also better investments because they have higher rental yields.

-If you’re ready to find your dream leasehold condo, make an appointment to view the Jalan Tembusu new launch today.
+If you’re ready to find your dream leasehold condo, make an appointment to view the Tembusu Grand new launch today.